actris-cloudnet/dataportal/docs/data-upload.md

-# Data upload API v2 reference
+# Data submission API v2 reference

-This is the documentation for the HTTP API allowing sites to upload data files for processing and publication in the Cloudnet data portal.
+This is the documentation for the HTTP API allowing sites to submit data files for archiving, processing and publication in the Cloudnet data portal.
 This documentation is for API v2.

-## Uploading files
+## Submitting files

-File upload has two stages: metadata and data upload.
+File submission has two stages: metadata and data upload.
 Metadata of the file must be uploaded before uploading the file itself.
 You can find sample scripts in [examples](#examples).

 ### Metadata upload